ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

 (* Add some explanation about the inclusion and the sync.
 It is documented in the flex-model section. )

+add it to the flex_models array in the config/initializers/flex.rb

+    config.flex_models |= [ Post ]

+create the index

+    $ rake flex:index:create

 (* Fire the console and add some record )

 (* now check the indexed elasticsearch documents )